-For the big match or big movie nights, head to the media room for Sky on a large-screen telly.
+For movie nights, head to the media room for a large-screen telly.
 Want the other channel?
 Try the games room for a film on Freesat.
 While you’re there, knock a few pool balls around or flip some wooden footballers on the table footie game.

 Dock your iPod for some sounds, dig out the toys, books and DVDs for the kids, tap into the wifi that buzzes throughout.
 The living spaces at Orchard Farmhouse are big, beautiful and brimming with toys and trinkets.
 Settle back, zone in to the atmosphere and switch off.